anxk/build-listener/README.md

-Global Listener
+## Simple Notification

-This plugin provides ability to get notifications in the scope of Jenkins.
+This plugin allows sending running Jobs status or Agent status notifications in the whole scope of Jenkins.